chekhovproject/carlsonrw.github.io/_pages/about.md

 My research utilizes behavioral experiments, neuroimaging, and computational modelling to study how **perceive** other minds and how we **interact** with them.

-You can learn more about my published research [here](https://carlsonrw.github.io/publications/).
+You can learn more about my research [here](https://carlsonrw.github.io/publications/).